-We have solidified partnerships with individuals in the communities we work with, people that are passionate about Christ and want to see His glory reached to many [see partner page].
+We have solidified partnerships with individuals in the communities we work with, people that are passionate about Christ and want to see His glory spread throughout the world.

 Beginning with our work in the Haiti earthquake in 2010, we saw what tragedy looks like and how desperate a people are who have lost everything.
 We desire to go where disaster strikes to uplift those who might need the most basic of life’s necessities when it matters most.

 Most of the poor lack access to medical supplies and services.
 We partner with a Christian medical relief organization Global Mustard Seed Missions and other medical mission doctors to bring clinics and medicine to those who need them.

 Water is the human body’s most basic source of nutrients.
 And sadly water—clean water—can be scarce for impoverished communities because they are not tapped into a central supply.
 We work to partner with orgs that are drilling wells and creating alternative solutions (rain catchment systems).